11 Tips For Saving Money You Might Not Have Thought Of

 2. When you eat at restaurants, avoid ordering juice or soda.

-Jamila Souffrant of Journey to Launch, a certified financial education instructor, maximizes her savings by never buying non-alcoholic drinks while eating out at restaurants: “I always ask for tap — it’s free!”
+Jamila Souffrant of Journey to Launch, a certified financial education instructor, maximizes her savings by never buying nonalcoholic drinks while eating out at restaurants: “I always ask for tap — it’s free!”
 Drinks are often overpriced, and those extra dollars saved will add up.
 Plus, water’s good for ya.

 3. Insist on paying for what you ordered, rather than splitting the bill evenly.